MountLee/CPD_BT/README.md

 which can be removed if you want to run them locally.

 The folder "application" contains the code and data needed to reproduce the real data analysis.

-Notice: For some reason, in this anonymized repository, notebooks do not show normally: they somehow show twice their contents, though this does not affect reading too much.
-The notebooks downloaded from this repository are correct and ready to use.